-FILM 3036 Hong Kong and Taiwan Cinema (3,3,0) (C) This course is designed to investigate histories, aesthetics, genres, directors and modes of production of Hong Kong and Taiwan cinema.
-Students need to have a basic understanding of cinema as an artistic medium as well as a cultural product subject to market
+FILM 3036 Hong Kong and Taiwan Cinema (3,3,0) (C)

+This course is designed to investigate histories, aesthetics, genres, directors and modes of production of Hong Kong and Taiwan cinema.
+Students need to have a basic understanding of cinema as an artistic medium as well as a cultural product subject to market economy and cultural policy of nation-states.
+Lectures focus on the idea of cinema as a never-ending process of struggles among filmmakers, film languages, the film industry, official cultural agendas, the audiences, and film culture.
+Each class meeting consists of screening and lectures.

-FILM 3037 Interactive Arts I: Visual (3,3,0) Programming
+FILM 3037 Interactive Arts I: Visual (3,3,0) (E) Programming